RaysceneNS/rayscenens.github.io/_posts/2018-07-02-how-to-basic-authentication-filter-aspnet-web-api.md

 ---
-title: How-to setup Basic Authentication filter in an Asp.Net Web API project
-excerpt: "When combined with TLS security Basic Authentication can be useful in situations where interfacing with another party may dictate this choice for you."
 tags: [Web.Api, Security]
 ---

 # How-to setup Basic Authentication filter in an Asp.Net Web API

+When combined with TLS security Basic Authentication can be useful in situations where interfacing with another party may dictate this choice for you.

+## Problem

 There is no built-in support for Basic Authentication when creating a Web.Api controller using the .Net Framework.
 However adding this support is fairly straight forward.

+## Solution

 The first thing we need to do is create a class that implements the IAuthenticationFilter interface and add it to our project.
 This class will provide implementations of the following methods:
 'Task AuthenticateAsync(HttpAuthenticationContext context, CancellationToken cancellationToken);'